Brookhampton, Western Australia

-Brookhampton is a small town in the Shire of Donnybrook-Balingup in the South West region of Western Australia.
+Brookhampton is a locality in the Shire of Donnybrook-Balingup in the South West region of Western Australia.

 It was first established as a railway station on the Donnybrook to Bridgetown railway line, which was completed in 1898.
+Later extended and known as the Northcliffe railway line, passenger services ceased in the late 20th century.

 A primary school operated in the town from 1899 until 1940.
 The local hall was an important community event location in the 1920s.

 A woodchip mill was proposed for the locality in the early 2000s.